JyngJ/25S_ID403/README.md

-# 25S_ID403

-# Frame2Prompt: Automated Frame Analysis from Video using GPT-4o
+# 🛰️ SPATIA: System for Spatial Behavior Analysis using ChatGPT

-This repository contains a pipeline for extracting image frames from a video at fixed intervals, analyzing each frame using GPT-4o with a predefined prompt, and generating a final summary based on the results.
+### SPATIA : Spatial Planning Assisted by Tracking and Interpreting Activity

+This repository contains an experimental pipeline designed to analyze human behavior in physical spaces using video data and GPT-4o.
+It was developed as part of the “Spatia” project, which explores how multimodal large language models (MLLMs) can support spatial design evaluation through human-AI collaboration.

 ---

 ## 📌 Key Features

-1. **Video to Image Frame Extraction**
+1. **🎞️ Frame Extraction from Video**
-   Converts a video into image frames at user-defined time intervals (e.g., every 5 seconds).
+   • Automatically extracts image frames from a video at user-defined time intervals.
-   ➤ If frames already exist with the same interval, extraction is skipped automatically.
+   • Skips extraction if preprocessed frames already exist.

-2. **Image + Prompt Analysis via ChatGPT**
+2. **🤖 Multimodal Analysis with ChatGPT**
-   Sends each extracted frame (in groups) with a textual prompt to GPT-4o, utilizing its multimodal capabilities.
+   • Sends grouped image frames with a textual prompt to ChatGPT API for behavior or spatial understanding.

-3. **Final Summary or Post-analysis Prompting**
+3. **🧠 Post-analysis with Summary Questions**
-   After all image groups are analyzed, you can ask one or more follow-up questions.
+   • After all frame groups are processed, the system asks one or more follow-up questions based on the full image context.
-   These are answered using the accumulated chat context.

-4. **Execution Logging**
+4. **🗃️ Structured Logging**
-   The results, configuration, and execution time are saved to a log file under the `log/` folder.
+   • Saves full results, prompts, configuration, and execution time as a .json + .txt log in the log/ folder.

-   File names are deduplicated if conflicts exist (e.g., `_log_1.json`).
+---

+🌐 Use Case Example

+This pipeline was used in experiments to:
+• Detect risky behaviors (e.g., jaywalking) in urban footage
+• Simulate accessibility evaluations using visual scenes
+• Observe spatial behavior in real-world settings
+• Generate design feedback through visual interpretation

 ---